CSISS/cc/README.md

 ### Docker Image

 We published a Docker image in DockerHub for docker users.
+The pull command is:

+`docker pull csiss/cyberconnector`

 # Modules